rlucente-se-jboss/fun-with-forge/README.md

 web interface.

 ## Caveats
-Make sure that maven is setup correctly or the builds will fail.
+Make sure that maven is setup correctly or the build will fail.
 You'll need the following repositories in this order for the build to work: